PaulBondUK/breadit-news-frontend/README.md

 # Breadit-News

 Breadit-News is a is a Reddit-style social news aggregation, web content rating, and discussion website.
+Because we all need another one of those, right?

-Think Reddit, but with endless bread images and puns.
+Thankfully, this one is a little different.
+Think Reddit, but with numerous bread-related images and puns.

+## Background

 It was created as a front-end project while studying at [Northcoders](https://www.northcoders.com), to provide a user interface to my [back-end project](https://github.com/PaulBondUK/be-nc-news).

+My main focus was usability, particularly on mobile devices.
+I built a hamburger menu using CSS and a little JavaScript.

 ## Technologies